isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ---

-## ▲ Part IV: Theoretical Extension and Applications
+## ▲ Part IV: Theoretical Extension and Applications {#part-iv-theoretical-extension-and-applications}

-### ▲ Question 9｜How is this theory compatible with other mainstream theories of mind, such as IIT and FEP?
+### ▲ Question 9｜How is this theory compatible with other mainstream theories of mind, such as IIT and FEP? {#question-9how-is-this-theory-compatible-with-other-mainstream-theories-of-mind-such-as-iit-and-fep}

 Six Keys Criticality theory is designed to be **complementary rather than competitive** with existing theories.
 Here's how it integrates: